 Special emphasis will be placed on protection of the Bay’s oysters, which depend on freshwater inflows.
 Prior to the damage wrought by Hurricane Ike and the drought that followed, and overharvest due to closures of reefs in other areas of the Gulf of Mexico for health reasons, the Bay produced more oysters – about 6 million pounds – than any other body of water in the country.

-Wimberley Valley Watershed Association (WVWA) envisions a future with clean, plentiful and sustained water for Jacob’s Well in the Texas Hill Country.
-WVWA’s primary focus has always been to protect the Trinity Aquifer that sustains flow to Jacob’s Well through groundwater and surface water management.
+The Watershed Association envisions a future with clean, plentiful and sustained water for Jacob’s Well in the Texas Hill Country.
+The Watershed Association’s primary focus has always been to protect the Trinity Aquifer that sustains flow to Jacob’s Well through groundwater and surface water management.

 During recent droughts, Jacob’s Well has stopped flowing due to increased groundwater pumping during dry periods.
-As a Market Maker, WVWA will work to implement market-based strategies to reduce groundwater pumping to better protect Jacob’s Well springflow, especially during times of drought.
+As a Market Maker, The Watershed Association will work to implement market-based strategies to reduce groundwater pumping to better protect Jacob’s Well springflow, especially during times of drought.